SantiagoSantafe/Projects-DeepLearning-Machine-Learning/README.md

 ---

 ## 🆕 Planned Project: Measurement Demo
-*(to align with Anton Paar’s AI-Science role)*
 - **Goal**: process synthetic x-y measurement curves, detect peaks, extract features, classify patterns, and detect anomalies.
-- **Methods**: Savitzky-Golay filtering, RandomForest classification, IsolationForest anomaly detection.
+- **Methods**: Savitzky-Golay filtering, using some methods for classification that i've used before as RandomForest classification, IsolationForest anomaly detection.
 - **Output**: reproducible pipeline with notebooks + scripts.

 *(This project will be added soon in `/MeasurementDemo`.)*